nats-io/nats.net/tools/site_src/documentation/advanced/slow-consumers.md

 The `SubPendingChannelFullMode` option controls what happens when the channel is full:

-- `BoundedChannelFullMode.DropNewest` (default for `NatsConnection`) - newest messages are dropped
+- `BoundedChannelFullMode.DropNewest` (the default) - newest messages are dropped
-- `BoundedChannelFullMode.Wait` (default for `NatsClient`) - backpressure is applied, but the server may disconnect you as a slow consumer
+- `BoundedChannelFullMode.Wait` - backpressure is applied, but the server may disconnect you as a slow consumer

 > [!WARNING]
 > Using `BoundedChannelFullMode.Wait` prevents message loss at the client level, but if the subscriber